-Grades, GPA, and transcripts are important components of applying to college, but numbers only tell part of the story.
+Grades, GPA, and transcripts are important components when applying to college.
+But numbers only tell part of the story.
 The college admissions essay plays a much more powerful role in telling your personal story to college admissions officers.
 So while university admissions departments may set initial cut-offs based on numbers, they make their final decision based on your college personal statement essay.

 At Wordvice, we know college admissions essays.
 Every year, we receive tens of millions of words to edit from students applying to college.
 Therefore, we know what good essays, bad essays, and great essays look like–and what students should do in their essays to get the attention of admissions officers.

 Here we will cover how to write a good college personal statement by looking at some common college admission essay mistakes to avoid and discuss ways to improve your college application essays.

 What does a good college application essay look like?